Walmart

 Walmart was listed on the New York Stock Exchange in 1972.
 By 1988, it was the most profitable retailer in the U.S., and it had become the largest in terms of revenue by October 1989.
 The company was originally geographically limited to the South and lower Midwest, but it had stores from coast to coast by the early 1990s.
-Sam's Club opened in New Jersey in November 1989, and the first California outlet opened in Lancaster, in July 1990.
-A Walmart in York, Pennsylvania, opened in October 1990, the first main store in the Northeast.

-Walmart's investments outside the U.S. have seen mixed results.
-Its operations and subsidiaries in Canada, the United Kingdom (ASDA), Central America, South America, and China are successful, but its ventures failed in Germany, Japan, and South Korea.

 History

 1945–1969: Early history

-In 1945, businessman and former J. C. Penney employee Sam Walton bought a branch of the Ben Franklin stores from the Butler Brothers.
+In 1945, businessman and former J. C. Penney employee Sam Walton bought a Ben Franklin store branch from the Butler Brothers.
 His primary focus was selling products at low prices to get higher-volume sales at a lower profit margin, portraying it as a crusade for the consumer.
 He experienced setbacks because the lease price and branch purchase were unusually high, but he was able to find lower-cost suppliers than those used by other stores and was consequently able to undercut his competitors on pricing.
-Sales increased 45 percent in his first year of ownership to US$105,000 in revenue, which increased to $140,000 the next year and $175,000 the year after that.
+Sales increased 45% in his first year of ownership to US$105,000 in revenue, which increased to $140,000 the next year and $175,000 the year after that.
 Within the fifth year, the store was generating $250,000 in revenue.
 The lease then expired for the location and Walton was unable to reach an agreement for renewal, so he opened up a new store at 105 N. Main Street in Bentonville, naming it "Walton's Five and Dime".
 That store is now the Walmart Museum.

 On July 2, 1962, Walton opened the first Wal-Mart Discount City store at 719 W. Walnut Street in Rogers, Arkansas.
 Its design was inspired by Ann & Hope, which Walton visited in 1961, as did Kmart founder Harry B. Cunningham.
-The name came from FedMart, a chain of discount department stores founded by Sol Price in 1954, whom Walton was also inspired by.
+The name was derived from FedMart, a chain of discount department stores founded by Sol Price in 1954, whom Walton was also inspired by.
 Walton stated that he liked the idea of calling his discount chain "Wal-Mart" because he "really liked Sol's FedMart name".
 The building is now occupied by a hardware store and an antiques mall, while the company's "Store #1" has since expanded to a Supercenter several blocks west at 2110 W. Walnut Street.
 Within its first five years, the company expanded to 18 stores in Arkansas and reached $9 million in sales.
 In 1968, it opened its first stores outside Arkansas in Sikeston, Missouri and Claremore, Oklahoma.